offen/analyticstxt/draft-offen-analyticstxt.md

 ##### none

 All users are served the same content without any changes.
+This value MUST NOT be used in conjunction with other values.

 ##### random